alex-gutev/live_cells/docs-src/docs/basics/user-defined-types.md

 # User Defined Types

 So far we've used cells holding strings and numbers, and an `enum`.
 What about types defined by your own classes?

-A cell can generally hold a value of any type, as long as `==` is suitably defined.
+A cell can generally hold a value of any type.
+This section goes over the tools to make working with user defined types more convenient.

 ## Live Cell Extension